saferpay/jsonapi/texts/ContainerDictionary.md

 	</span>
 </td>
 <td class="col-sm-8">
-	<div style="padding-bottom: 10px">Contains information about the tokenPAN if the transaction, or the referenced transaction, was conducted with a scheme token PAN.</div>
+	<div style="padding-bottom: 10px">Contains information about the token PAN if the transaction was conducted with a scheme token PAN.</div>
 	<i class="small text-muted">
 					</i>
 </td>